 On the bus on the way to work the next day, I opened it up and on the first page found this…

 My question is.
 If you are borrowing a book about writing from the library, you must be a WRITER of some kind right?
 So what kind of writer draws a picture in a library book that prevents other writers from READING that page?
 I am appalled and amused in equal measure – haha!

 Mind you, if you go onto Etsy, someone is making a living out of this kind of thing….

 So all of this preamble is really to say, memory is weird and I can remember almost nothing about Sean’s dish.
 I do know this.
 As Sean Connery is just about the only movie star I can do an impression of, I am sure I would have said, “You call this archaeology Junior?” about a million times.

 I will probably have scribbled down some words of wisdom on an index card which will turn up around the place at some point but for now, here are pix of the dish which was a seriously old fashioned retro number…

 our trip to Archway presenting a piece of Sean’s beef to the roundel

-and a photo of the boozer we spent a few hours
+and a photo of the boozer we spent a few hours in afterwards.

 It was a lovely “old man’s pub” that we both liked a lot.
 Plus, best crisps!